kevinchen27/docs/docs/dash/numpy-basics.md

 ## Differences with Lists

 - **+** in arrays do element-wise addition, versus concatenation in lists
-- **/***  in arrays do element-wise multiplication, versus duplication in lists
+- *  in arrays do element-wise multiplication, versus duplication in lists
-- **/*/*** in arrays do element-wise squaring; this does not work in lists
+- ** in arrays do element-wise squaring; this does not work in lists
-- **/+** in arrays adds each element of the array with that of another array.
-Both arrays should be of the same length.
-In lists, this is concatenation

 ## Math operations
 `np.sum()` gives sum of elements in array